propcom/ckeditor/README.txt

                ckeditor.js
                ...

-   3. Grant "allow CKFinder file uploads" permission in "Administer > People > Permissions"
+   3. Grant "allow CKFinder file uploads" permission in "Administration panel > People > Permissions"
       Note: if you don't see such permission then it means that CKEditor didn't find CKFinder and you have probably uploaded CKFinder into wrong directory.
    4. Open CKFinder configuration file (sites/all/modules/ckeditor/ckfinder/config.php) and do the following: